longyan97/longyan97.github.io/_pages/about.md

 ## News

+* [🔬 USENIX'27] Glad to be invited to serve on the TPC of USENIX 2027.
 * [🔬 AsiaCCS'27] Will be serving on the TPC of ACM AsiaCCS'27.
-* [🔬 USENIX'27] Glad to be invited to serve on the TPC of USENIX 2027.
+* [June, 2026] Our paper on detecting on-screen deepfakes using mobile and wearable cameras, "Caught on Camera", has been accepted at RAID 2026.
 * [June, 2026] Excited to introduce our USENIX 2026 work, [InjectEave](https://injecteave.github.io/), that invents Injection-induced EM Side Channels.
 * [May, 2026] Happy to review for UIST 2026 and IMWUT 2026.
 * [Feb, 2026] Glad to serve on the program committee of [New England Hardware Security Day (NEHWS) 2026](https://nehws.org/) again and reunite with the community!